samsa1/ppx_rml/docs/report/report.md

 Defines a process `p` that takes an argument called `a`.

 To do this, the preprocess looks for the name `process` in each let binding.
-In can it finds one, it takes the first argument of the function defined (because OCaml's parser understands `let process p = ...` as `let process = fun p -> ...`), uses it as the process name and modifes the rest to transform it into a process.
+In can it finds one, it takes the first argument of the function defined (because OCaml's parser understands `let process p = ...` as `let process = fun p -> ...`) and uses it as the process name and modifes the rest to transform it into a process.

 ## Await